Pixelpip/Portfolio/source/_posts/setup.md

   - Tutorials
 ---

 Ever wanted a blazing-fast, professional-looking blog that's completely free to host and fully under your control?
 In this post, I'm breaking down my entire setup.
-We'll go from an empty folder to a deployed blog using a powerful stack: the **Hexo** static site generator, the minimalist **Cactus** theme, and seamless hosting on **Vercel**.
+We'll go from an empty folder to a deployed blog using a powerful stack: the **Hexo** static site generator, the minimalist **Cactus** theme, and hosting on **Vercel**.

-As a bonus, I'll show you how I snagged a custom domain for free using the **GitHub Student Developer Pack**.
-Let's get started! 🚀
+As a bonus, I'll show you how I got a custom domain for free using the **GitHub Student Developer Pack**.
+Let's get started!

 ***

 ## The Stack: Why These Tools?

 * **Hexo:** A fast and simple static site generator powered by Node.js.
 You write posts in Markdown, and Hexo compiles them into a complete website with plain HTML, CSS, and JavaScript.
 No databases, no slow server-side rendering.
 * **Cactus Theme:** A clean, minimalist, and responsive theme for Hexo.
-It puts the focus squarely on the content, which is exactly what I wanted.
 * **Vercel:** A cloud platform for static sites.
 Their free tier is incredibly generous, and deployment is as simple as a `git push`.
-* **GitHub Student Developer Pack:** An amazing bundle of free tools and services for students.
-It includes free domains from partners, which is the perfect finishing touch for a personal blog.
+* **GitHub Student Developer Pack:** A bundle of free tools and services for students.
+It includes free domains from name.com , namcheap and few others, which is good enough for a personal protfolio.

 ***

-## Prerequisites 🛠️
+## Prerequisites

 Before we dive in, make sure you have a few things ready: